 Coming to terms with your sexuality, facing discrimination, victimisation or homophobic attitudes can have lasting effects.
 Some people suffer rejection from their families or friends and, together, these experiences have the potential to cause significant emotional and psychological distress.

-At The Awareness Centre, we understand the challenges of being lesbian, gay, bisexual and transgendered (LBGT), and we offer a safe and non-judgemental environment in which you can explore these issues.
+At The Awareness Centre, we understand the challenges of being lesbian, gay, bisexual, transgender or non-heterosexual or non-cisgendered (LBGT+), and we offer a safe and non-judgemental environment in which you can explore these issues.

 Counsellors and psychotherapists practising at The Awareness Centre see many people, each with their own unique issues to resolve.
 If you are having issues or problems related to your sexuality, then you too may benefit from counselling and psychotherapy.

 Therapists at The Awareness Centre have experience in working with LGBT issues and can support you on your journey to self-improvement.
 They will support you with systems to cope with and challenge the problems you may be facing, with the aim of helping you live an authentic, full and happy life.
 Additionally, if you wish to combine counselling and psychotherapy with medication, we can refer you to our private consultant psychiatrist.

 Benefits of Counselling and Psychotherapy for Lesbian, Gay, Bisexual and Transgender issues

 - Confidential, non-judgemental environment in which to discuss your concerns, emotions and feelings

 - Support with the process of ‘coming out’ to friends and family.

 - Discuss and work through difficult issues, such as low self-esteem, depression, anxiety and addiction.